prnthp/prnthp.github.io/projects.md

 ## Cobalt Chromium Femoral Heads

-*Made using: Okuma LB-3000 EX MYW, Catia, Blood, Sweat & Tears*
+*Made with: Okuma LB-3000 EX MYW, Catia, Blood, Sweat & Tears*

 A project under [Prof. Pairat Tangpornprasert](//www.researchgate.net/profile/Pairat_Tangpornprasert) & [Prof. Chanyaphan Virulsri](//www.researchgate.net/profile/Chanyaphan_Virulsri) of the Biomechanical Design and Manufacturing Laboratory, Thailand.
 One of the most arduous projects to date.
 The goal was to produce Cobalt Chromium femoral heads with sub 5-micron roundness using a traditional 4-axis CNC lathe.
 These femoral head implants are normally *ground* to shape.
 In my brief stint as a machinist, this project has taught me a lot on how to machine to extremely close tolerances.
 Despite that, I am nowhere near a true machinist, I highly respect them and the [work](//www.youtube.com/user/oxtoolco) that they do.